 Q: When I can play golf again?

 La: We understand that practice makes perfect, but it is important to remember that the best technique will involve a smooth, fluid, and complete range of motion in your shoulder.
-This can take up to 6 months following shoulder surgery, although many people regain full range of motion in under 3 mesi.
+This can take up to 6 months following shoulder surgery, although many people regain full range of motion in under 3 mes.

 Q: When can I begin lifting and weight training?

-La: Light lifting can begin anywhere from 8-10 weeks.
+La: Light lifting can begin anywhere from 8-10 semana.
 Heavy lifting, either for work or weight training, should not be performed until you are medically cleared to do so.
 This usually occurs 4-6 months after shoulder surgery.

 Q: When can I return to work?